 PART FOUR - KEEP IT CLEAN

-Always brush off any coffee grinds from the lugs and the rim of the basket, otherwise you end up with an accumulation of burnt grind inside your group head and around the seal.
-This flavour will carry into you shots and makes them taste bad.
+Always brush off any coffee grinds from the lugs and the rim of the basket, otherwise, you end up with an accumulation of burnt grind inside your group head and around the seal.
+This flavour will carry into your shots and makes them taste bad.
 Making sure your rim and lugs are clear of grind before locking the portafilter in will prevent this and make cleaning your group easier at the end of the day.

-- -Once coffee is ground, it is best to get it straight into the basket and commence brewing straight away.
+- -Once the coffee is ground, it is best to get it straight into the basket and commence brewing straight away.